 Smart actions represent more complex UI interactions and functions.
 For example, the Run application action directly runs an executable from a specific path without the mouse clicks or keyboard interactions normally required to do so.
 During a recording, none of these actions are available, except for the Validation action.
 For more details about each smart action, refer to the following page:

 ⇢ Action properties.

 |Set device orientation|

-Actions are in the sequence of their execution, i.e. action #4 is executed before action #5.
+Actions are always listed chronologically, i.e. action #4 is executed before action #5.